JudeQuintana/terraform-main/docs/WHITEPAPER.md

 In this work, the Global IR is realized via the Full Mesh Trio module, a concrete instantiation of the general N-TGW mesh synthesis for N = 3 regions, used as the production reference implementation for empirical evaluation.

 Full Mesh Trio composes multiple regional meshes into a global mesh:
-- Establishes all N×N TGW peering adjacencies.
+- Establishes all N(N−1)/2 TGW peering adjacencies.
 - Creates cross-region V×V routing expansions so that VPCs in different regions inherit full reachability.
 - Merges three regional IRs (one per region) into a single global IR representing a multi-region mesh.
+- The Global IR pass deterministically composes these verified regional outputs using resource-creating modules, preserving correctness while synthesizing cross-region topology.

 Thus:
 - Full Mesh Trio is responsible for O(N²) TGW relationships and cross-region O(V²) propagation.